Third Eye Blind

-Third Eye Blind (commonly abbreviated to 3EB) is an American rock band formed in San Francisco, California, in 1993.
+Third Eye Blind (3EB) is an American rock band formed in San Francisco, California, in 1993.
 After years of lineup changes in the early and mid-1990s, the songwriting duo of Stephan Jenkins and Kevin Cadogan signed the band's first major-label recording contract with Elektra Records in 1996.
 The band released their self-titled debut album in 1997, with the band largely consisting of Jenkins (vocals, rhythm guitar), Cadogan (lead guitar), Arion Salazar (bass guitar), and Brad Hargreaves (drums).
-Shortly after the release of the band's second album in 1999, Blue, with the same line-up, Cadogan was released from the band under controversial circumstances.
+Shortly after the release of the band's second album in 1999, Blue, with the same lineup, Cadogan was released from the band under controversial circumstances.

-The band continued, but with many line-up changes and long gaps between album releases for the next fifteen years.
+The band continued, but with many lineup changes and long gaps between album releases for the next fifteen years.
 The band released Out of the Vein in 2003 and Ursa Major in 2009 with guitarist Tony Fredianelli, but parted ways with him shortly afterwards, leaving only Jenkins and Hargreaves as the remaining core members.
 The band's lineup stabilized again in the mid-2010s, adding Kryz Reid (lead guitar), Alex Kopp (keyboards), and Alex LeCavalier (bass guitar).
 The new lineup led to increased output with less time between releases - Dopamine (2015), and a string of EPs, We Are Drugs (2016) and Thanks for Everything (2018).
-After Kopp was replaced by Colin Creev, the sixth and seventh studio albums Screamer (2019) and Our Bande Apart (2021) were released.
+After Kopp was replaced by Colin Creev, (Note: Real name Colin Holbrook) the sixth and seventh studio albums Screamer (2019) and Our Bande Apart (2021) were released.

 The band found commercial success in the late 1990s, with Third Eye Blind and Blue certified platinum six times and single platinum in the United States, respectively.
 Several songs were commercial successes as well, with "Semi-Charmed Life", "Jumper", and "How's It Going to Be", all reaching the Top 10 of the US Billboard Hot 100, and "Never Let You Go" reaching the Top 20.
 Third Eye Blind has sold around twelve million records worldwide.

 History

 Formation and early years: 1990–1996

 The band's origins trace back to the early 1990s, with frontman Stephan Jenkins writing music, but struggling to hold together a consistent musical lineup.
-Originally, Jenkins started his music career as one half of an interracial rap duo "Puck and Natty" with musician Herman Anthony Chunn, who went by the stage name "Zen".
+Originally, Jenkins started his music career as one half of an interracial rap duo Puck and Natty with musician Herman Anthony Chunn, who went by the stage name Zen.
 The two managed to attract some attention from record labels - enough to get one of their few recorded songs "Just Wanna Be Your Friend" on a soundtrack for the television drama Beverly Hills, 90210.
-The two were in talks to being signed with Capitol Records, but Jenkins did not see eye to eye on the label's views on the musical direction or what music producer with which they would work, and negotiations fell through.
-The group broke up shortly afterwards, and while short-lived, it was in the group that Jenkins first developed connections in the industry, and wrote the first iteration of what would become Third Eye Blind's biggest hit, "Semi-Charmed Life".
+They were in talks to being signed with Capitol Records, but Jenkins did not agree on the label's views on the musical direction or what music producer with which they would work, and negotiations fell through.
+The group broke up shortly afterwards, and while short-lived, it was in the group that Jenkins developed connections in the music industry, and wrote the first iteration of what would become Third Eye Blind's biggest hit, "Semi-Charmed Life".